marksherriff/vampiregames/index.markdown

 - All Other Schools: Check with your school, SIS, or Stellic.

 {: .warning }
 This is a course on VAMPIRES.
 We will be discussing blood, corpses, death, murder, and all the things that make the human race interesting and terrifying!
-If you are concerned the content may disturb you it probably will!
+If you are concerned the content may disturb you, it probably will!